EthanBonsignori/portfolio/README.md

 # My Portfolio

-Personal developer portfolio, blog, and place to show off projects.
+My personal developer portfolio and blog.
 Designed from scratch with [React](https://reactjs.org/), [Webpack](https://webpack.js.org/), and [Styled Components](https://styled-components.com/).
 Fully mobile responsive through use of standardized media queries.
 Also features a toggleable light 🌞 and dark 🌙 theme!

 ## About Page